leomeyer/OpenHAT/src/openhatd/docs/concepts.md

 - `Normal` (default, no special command line flag): Fairly minimal logging with limited information.
 Use this setting when a system is stable and you expect no issues.

-- `Verbose` (`-v` on the command line): Recommended for testing if some amount of information is required.
-Will log non-regular events (i. e. events that occur due to user interaction, or happen infrequently) plus some technical information.
+- `Verbose` (`-v` on the command line): Recommended if some amount of information is required.
+Will log important non-regular events (i. e. events that occur due to user interaction, or happen infrequently) plus some technical information.
 Suitable for monitoring a system in production when issues are expected.

-- `Debug` (`-d` on the command line): Will additionally log regularly occurring events plus more detailed technical information, but not from within the doWork loop.
+- `Debug` (`-d` on the command line): Will additionally log less imortant regular events plus more detailed technical information, but not from within the doWork loop.
 Logs access to configuration settings which is especially useful when troubleshooting included configuration files with substituted parameters.
 Can produce a large amount of log messages.
-Recommended if you need additional hints about system behaviour, but not for normal operation.
-Will also log the OPDI message streams if a master is connected.
+Recommended for testing or troublehooting if you need additional hints about system behaviour, but not for normal operation.

 - `Extreme` (`-e` on the command line): Will additionally output messages from the inner doWork loop.
 This level will generate log messages in every frame and will quickly produce a lot of output.
-Recommended for isolated testing only.
+Recommended for isolated testing in very special circumstances.

 For example, the log output in `Verbose` mode of the above example is: